CebolaLab/CUTandTAG/README.md

 ## Visualisation

+The aligned data (output from the example [script](https://github.com/C\
-A bedGraph file will be generated to visualise the data.
-In order to compare multiple samples, the samples will be calibrated using the carry-over E.coli DNA (the experiment 'spike-in').
+ebolaLab/CUTandTAG/blob/master/alignment.sh)) will be in `bam` format.
+This will be converted to bedGraph format in order to visualise the data.
+For multiple samples to be compared, the samples will first be calibrated using the carry-over E.coli DNA (the effective 'spike-in').
 In theory, the ratio of primary DNA to E.coli DNA is expected to be the same for each sample.
-As such, the calibration involves the division of the mapped count divided by the total number of reads aligned to the E.coli genome.
+As such, the calibration divides the mapped read count by the total number of reads aligned to the E.coli genome.
 The proportion of total DNA reads aligned to the E.coli genome is reported in the `"$(base)".Ecoli.bowtie2` output file.
 The general steps cover:

 1. Sort aligned bam file by read name (queryname)
 2. Convert bam to bed